-Also known as centigrade, a unit of temperature difference equal to 1 kelvin (K), originally defined by dividing the interval between the boiling point and freezing point of water into 100 equal divisions.
+The Celsius, also known as centigrade, is a unit of temperature difference equal to 1 kelvin (K), originally defined by dividing the interval between the boiling point and freezing point of water into 100 equal divisions.
 The name "Celsius," after Anders Celsius, officially replaced "centigrade" in 1948.
-The Celsius sscale has largely superceded the Fahrenheit scale.
+The Celsius scale has largely superceded the Fahrenheit scale.

 Related categories HEAT AND THERMODYNAMICS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact